BLUE PLAQUES

 london-footprints.co.uk

-Blue plaques on famous residences in London were first proposed by William Ewart MP in 1863.
-The scheme was founded by the Society of Arts, later the Royal Society of Arts, in 1866.
-The first was placed on the birthplace of Lord Byron in 1867.
+The commemorative scheme now known as Blue Plaques, marking famous residences in London, was first proposed by William Ewart MP in 1863.
+It was hoped the 'memorial tablets' would encourage the preservation of the houses at a time when many old buildings were being destroyed.
+The scheme was initially administered by the Society of Arts, later the Royal Society of Arts, and run by a committee.
+The first plaque was placed on the birthplace of Lord Byron in 1867 (demolished c1889).
 The oldest surviving plaque is to Napoleon III from 1867 and unique in being the only one erected in the candidate's lifetime.
+The Society of Arts set up 35 plaques of which 15 remain.
+The Grosvenor and Bedford estates had their own plaques as did the Corporation of London, although suggestions for these came from the S.A.

-The London County Council took over in 1901 and put up 250 over 60 years.
-During this time a standard design was adopted and criteria formalised.
+The London County Council took over in 1901 and put up 268 plaques.
+During this time a standard design was adopted and in 1954 criteria formalised.
+This stipulated that no 'sites of' were to be marked as this practice had been controversial.
 The scheme was suspended during both world wars.
-In 1965 the LCC was replaced by the Greater London Council who broadened the range and put up another 262 plaques.
+In 1965 the LCC was replaced by the Greater London Council which covered a larger area and put up another 262 plaques.
 This included one to cricketer W G Grace, the first sportsman.
 Unfortunately the house in Sydenham was demolished soon after so the plaque was repositioned on his Mottingham home.
 Similarly one of their last plaques was for Mary Seacole (the first black person commemorated) whose house was demolished in the 1990s.

-Since 1986 the scheme has been administered by English Heritage who to date have added some 200 (about 20 each year) making the total over 750.
-To qualify a person must have been dead 20 years or have passed the centenary of their birth but an exception was made for Gandhi who had only been dead 6 years.
-Each person can now have only one plaque (Thackeray has three) and they can have spent any length of time at the address.
+Since 1986 the scheme has been administered by English Heritage who add about 20 each year, making the current total over 800.
+About 100 have been lost over time.
+To qualify a person must have been dead 20 years or have passed the centenary of their birth.
+The GLC relaxed this rule in some cases including for Gandhi who had only been dead 6 years.
+Each person can now have only one plaque (Gladstone has three) and they can have spent any length of time at the address.
+English Heritage incorporate the dates of residence when known.
 The owners/tenants of the property have to give their consent.
-About one in three of the suggestions made is adopted and can take 2-5 years to implement.
+Suggestions are considered by a panel and about a third are shortlisted.
+These must be of original structure and are generally residences.
+A prelimary report on the person is referred back to the panel and if accepted research is undertaken to determine the 'best' address.
+Because of the research involved it can take 2-6 years for suggestions to be implemented.
+Plaques are usually positioned on the ground floor unless the person commemorated occupied a particular part of the house.
+They can be adapted to the building style if necessary and if the property is demolished a new location is sought.
+About 10 properties feature two plaques.
 There is sometimes a ceremony to unveil a new plaque.

 12 Westwood Hill was the boyhood home of the Antarctic explorer Sir Ernest Shackleton (1874 - 1922).
 It is a large house but Shackleton's father Henry practised as a GP from there and the family consisted of 2 sons and 8 daughters as well as servants.
 He attended nearby Fir Lodge School (since demolished) and then Dulwich College.